Emergency Dentist in Phoenix AZ

-Sometimes, accidents and injuries can be prevented.
+Sometimes, you can prevent accidents and injuries.
 Other times, there's nothing you could have done.

-If you are having a dental emergency in Phoenix, AZ, whether it's broken dental crowns or failed dentures, don't worry about the reason behind it.
-Instead, call our office at (602) 482-2785 to see Dr. Cavendish as soon as possible for an emergency dental care appointment.
+If you have a dental emergency in Phoenix, AZ, whether it's broken dental crowns or failed dentures, don't worry about the reason behind it.
+Instead, call our dental office right away at (602) 899-5699 to see Dr. Cavendish as soon as possible for an emergency dental care appointment.

-Our emergency dentist, Dr. Matthew Cavendish, will almost always be able to see you the same day you call, provided we are open.
-If you cannot get in touch with us, you should visit your local emergency room.
+Your Phoenix, AZ emergency dentist, Dr. Matthew Cavendish, will almost always be able to see you the same day you call.
+If your emergency happens outside of our business hours, we provide instructions on how you can receive the help you need.
 And if you are bleeding, use direct pressure with a sterile cloth (like gauze) to stop the bleeding.

 If you are worried that you might be bothering us with something that's not a dental emergency, don't be.
 We would much rather you call us to rule out a dental emergency.
 After all, we are here for you.

 That said, here are some cases that definitely qualify as dental emergencies.
-Call our office immediately if you are experiencing any of the following:
+Call our Phoenix dental office immediately if you are experiencing any of the following:

-- A severe toothache (either one that's suddenly appeared or one that's been around for a while and suddenly got a lot worse)
+- A severe toothache (either one that's suddenly appeared or one that's been around for a while and suddenly become a lot worse)

-- A tooth that gets cracked or fractured
+- A tooth that is cracked or fractured

-- A large cut on your gums, tongue, or inside your mouth
+- Cuts on your gums, tongue, or inside your mouth

-- A tooth that is loose (either from an injury or for some reason you don't know)
+- A loose tooth (either from an injury or for some reason you don't know)

 - If you are bleeding, use a sterile cloth or gauze to stop it.
 If you cannot stop the bleeding, go to your emergency room instead.

-- If a tooth breaks or falls out, place it in a small container with just enough water or milk to cover it to ensure the tooth and root do not dry out.
+- If a tooth is knocked out, place it in a small container with just enough milk to cover it to ensure the tooth and root do not dry out.